Occupational Therapy Assistant (OTA) Program

 The Occupational Therapy Assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 ACOTE’s telephone number, c/o AOTA, is (301) 652-AOTA, and its web address is www.acoteonline.org.

 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA) and will be eligible to apply for a license to practice as an OTA in the state of Louisiana www.lsbme.org).
+After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
+In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification exam.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
 Therefore, it is the responsibility of a student with a felony conviction to contact the state licensing board and NBCOT prior to the application process to the program to determine eligibility status.

 The chart below indicates the number of students who graduated from the program and the graduation rate for each class for the past three years.
 The graduation rate is determined by the number of students who started the program and completed Level II fieldwork requirements within 16 months of completion of didactic coursework.